Petition for Nondisclosure Austin, TX

 A person is eligible to seal their criminal record through nondisclosure after completing deferred adjudication.
 Deferred adjudication gives people a chance to avoid a conviction if certain conditions are met.
 The defendant pleads guilty or no contest and is placed on probation.
 If the defendant fulfills all the terms and conditions of their probation, they are then eligible to petition for nondisclosure.
 If the defendant does not complete all the terms, the individual will be "adjudicated," meaning they are formally found to be guilty of the crime.

 It is important to note that completing deferred adjudication does not automatically remove a criminal charge from someone's record.
 A petition for nondisclosure must always be filed through the court.
 However, certain crimes (such as family violence) do not qualify to be considered for nondisclosure.
-Others require a two- or five-year waiting period depending on the type of crime committed.
+Others require a two- or five-year waiting period, depending on the type of crime committed.
 Our lawyer, Jason Trumpler, can help determine whether you are eligible to petition for nondisclosure and what the exact timeline will look like.

 Which Criminal Offenses Are Eligible for Nondisclosure?